 Introduction to Azure Data Science Virtual Machine for Linux and Windows

 The Data Science Virtual Machine (DSVM) is a customized VM image on Microsoft’s Azure cloud built specifically for doing data science.
 It has many popular data science and other tools pre-installed and pre-configured to jump-start building intelligent applications for advanced analytics.
-It is available on Windows Server and on Linux.
+It is available on Windows Server and Linux.
 We offer Windows edition of DSVM on Server 2016 and Server 2012.
 We offer Linux editions of the DSVM on Ubuntu 16.04 LTS and CentOS 7.4.

 This topic discusses what you can do with the Data Science VM, outlines some of the key scenarios for using the VM, itemizes the key features available on the Windows and Linux versions, and provides instructions on how to get started using them.

 What can I do with the Data Science Virtual Machine?

 The Data Science VM is designed and configured for working with a broad range of usage scenarios.
-You can scale your environment up or down as your project needs change.
-You are able to use your preferred language to program data science tasks.
-You can install other tools and customize the system for your exact needs.
+You can scale your environment up or down as your project needs change, use your preferred language to program data science tasks and install other tools to customize the system for your exact needs.

 This section suggests some key scenarios for which the Data Science VM can be deployed.